Executive Summary

 The following figures show annual pre-tax earnings at their primary workplace by gender identity for RN and LPN.

-These figures illustrate annual pre-tax earnings at their primary workplace by education for RN and LPN.
+The charts illustrate full-time annual pre-tax earnings at primary workplaces by education level for RNs and LPNs, respectively.

 Previous Next